-In eighth century China, the Emperor is grieving over the death of his wife.
+In 8th-century China, the Emperor is grieving over the death of his wife.
 The Yang family wants to provide the Emperor with a consort so that they may consolidate their influence over the ...

-In eighth century China, the Emperor is grieving over the death of his wife.
+In 8th-century China, the Emperor is grieving over the death of his wife.
 The Yang family wants to provide the Emperor with a consort so that they may consolidate their influence over the court.
-General An Lushan finds a distant relative working in their kitchen whom they groom to present to the Emperor.
+General An Lushan finds a close relative working in their kitchen whom they groom to present to the Emperor.
 The Emperor falls in love with her and she becomes the Princess Yang Kwei-fei.
 The Yangs are then appointed important ministers, though An Lushan is not given the court position he covets.
 The ministers misuse their power so much that there is a popular revolt against all the Yangs, fueled by An Lushan.Written by

 18 of 25 people found this review helpful.

 Was this review helpful to you?